dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - Produced Docker image uses Ubuntu 18.04 as a base image.

+- Though not paramount, attempts to have as minimal image (size) as possible.

 - **Corresponding Docker images can be found at Docker Hub (hub.docker.com), under repository:** `dm4rnde/flask-app-base-apache2-wsgi-py3-ubuntu`